funvill/Laser-Kaleidoscope/README.md

-# mathclock
+# Math Clock

+A large one meter wooden circle with ninety-six servos evenly places around the edge of the circle.
+On the top of each servo is a line laser pointer (vertical plastic Fresnel lens).
+Each the loop, the servos are moved so that a fractal pattern forms from the laser lines on the circle.

-Create a large 1-3 meter circle.
-Evenly places around the circle are 96 servos.
-Each servo has a laser diode on it with vertical plastic fresnel lens.
-Each min the servos will move and increase the times table by 1.
-The fractal will slowly change over time creating a new image every min.
-This project is based on this video “Times Tables, Mandelbrot and the Heart of Mathematics” by “Mathologer” https://www.youtube.com/watch?v=qhbuKbxJsk8 An interactive animation tool can be found here http://entibo.fr/timesTables/
+The fractal patterns are based off times tables of the Mandelbrot set as described in this video “Times Tables, Mandelbrot and the Heart of Mathematics” by “Mathologer” https://www.youtube.com/watch?v=qhbuKbxJsk8.
+An interactive animation of these fractals  can be found here http://entibo.fr/timesTables/

+ToDo

+- Choose a better name. math clock is not the most inspiring name.
+- Do a better intro so all the art geeks will like me.